 Power up your live chat customer satisfaction

-Like any tool, live chat software needs to be used correctly.
+Like any tool, you need to use live chat software correctly.
 For customer satisfaction, that means striking a balance between ‘quick’ and ‘quality’.
 Achieving high customer satisfaction comes from managing customer expectations, delivering on your promises and avoiding frustration triggers.

 So, now you know how to boost your live chat customer satisfaction, are you up to the challenge?
 Try it out with a 30-day free trial of WhosOn.